Course Content

 • The Stretch goal is usually the "moonshot" goal, the "you never know" goal.
 Something that would change their life if they hit it.

-Note that Student goals can be monetary or non-monetary -- it's completely customizable and should be relevant to what you're teaching.
+Note that goals can be monetary or non-monetary -- it's completely customizable and should be tied to the outcome of your course.
 Examples of goals might be:

 • Make $2,000